-As you can see from the photo above, the first winery location was as simple as a building can be and still call it a building.
+As you can see from the photo above, the first winery location in 1989 was as simple as a building can be and still call it a building.
 At one time it had been the walkway between two adjoining structures that had a roof put on.
 We called it home for five vintages and were able to make 2000 cases in an area 10 feet by 60 feet.
 We used a tape measure.
+The winery was named for nephew Andrew and son Will, pictured above.

 We are getting our fruit from Ciel du Cheval, Champoux, and May’s Discovery, and Two Blondes vineyards.
 Since the first vintage in 1989 we have tried to improve our artisanal skills as winemakers as well as to conform to the simple ideas we started with.
 The most important of these has been the primacy of the vineyard.
 While it is possible for winemakers to muddy the reputation of a vineyard by hasty winemaking decisions it is not possible to take fruit from uninteresting properties and turn it through magic into an interesting bottle.
 The first two vineyards we used were Ciel du Cheval and Champoux.